Testing topological conjugacy of time series: Abstract

 \section{Abstract}

-This paper considers a problem of testing, from a finite sample, a topological conjugacy of two dynamical systems $(X,f)$ and $(Y,g)$.
+This paper considers a problem of testing, from a finite sample, a topological conjugacy of two trajectories coming from dynamical systems $(X,f)$ and $(Y,g)$.
 More precisely, given $x_1,\ldots, x_n \subset X$ and $y_1,\ldots,y_n \subset Y$ such that $x_{i+1} = f(x_i)$ and $y_{i+1} = g(y_i)$ as well as $h: X \rightarrow Y$, we deliver a number of tests to check if $f$ and $g$ are topologically conjugated via $h$.
-The values of the tests are close to zero for conjugated systems and large for systems that are not conjugated.
+The values of the tests are close to zero for systems conjugate by $h$ and large for systems that are not.
 Convergence of the test values, in case when sample size goes to infinity, is established.
-A number of numerical examples indicating scalability and robustness of the methods are given.
-In addition, we show how the presented method specialize to a test of sufficient embedding dimension in Takens' embedding theorem.
+We provide a number of numerical examples indicating scalability and robustness of the presented methods.
+In addition, we show how the presented method gives rise to a test of sufficient embedding dimension, mentioned in Takens' embedding theorem.
 Our methods also apply to the situation when we are given two observables of deterministic processes, of a form of one or higher dimensional time-series.
 In this case, their similarity can be accessed by comparing the dynamics of their Takens' reconstructions.
+Finally, we include a proof-of-concept study using the presented methods to search for an approximation of the homeomorphism conjugating given systems.